jweken/docs/md/start.md

 ### Horizontal Rules

-three or more stars, hyphrns or underscores.
+three or more stars, hyphens or underscores.
 ***
----
-___

 ### An example reference Link